AWSFrederick/Spires-Export/Application.md

-** City on a Cloud 2017 **
+## City on a Cloud 2017 ##

+Provide comments

 Challenge url - https://aws.amazon.com/stateandlocal/cityonacloud/

 Application url - https://beta.younoodle.com/competition/aws_city_on_a_cloud_2017

 Appling for: Partners in Innovation Award for local government or education applications running on Amazon Web Services submitted by commercial or education entities

 Deadline: May 12th

-*** Application form ***
+### Application form ###

 Organization Name

 Please select your entry category
 - Best Practices Award (for local and regional government school, or school district projects - already implemented)
 - Partners in Innovation Award (for application developers, schools, and school districts)
 - Dream Big Award (for local and regional government, school, or school district projects - not yet implemented)

 What is your company or government entity's web address?